lfoppiano/grobid-quantities/doc/guidelines.rst

 - in general  ``numerator / den1 den2 den3 is equivalent`` to ``numerator/(den1*den2*den3)``.
 Groups by parenthesis are not supported.

-.. _Values CRF model:
+.. _Values model:

-Values CRF model
+Values model
 --------------------
-The Values model is used to parse chunks of text recognised as values from the Quantity CRF model.
+The Values model is used to parse chunks of text recognised as values from the Quantity model.

 ..
 Issue about the value parser:
 .. _#13: https://github.com/kermitt2/grobid-quantities/issues/13